zerasul/mdbook_en/3Architecture/architecture.md

 The ROM memory, or properly speaking the "cartridge", is where the game information is stored.
 Normally, it is a chip of EPROM or EEPROM type (although the current cartridges can be Flash memory), where the game is stored both the code itself, as well as all the graphics and resources of the game.

 The reading of this cartridge is done through the slot on the top of the Mega Drive; just insert the contacts through the slot that we can see at the top.
-Normally, a standard cartridge, had a bandwidth of 10MB/s (although there were some of 15.20-15.34 MB/s); in addition to take into account that the access of the 68k to the rom normally had a speed of 5MB/s.
+Normally, a standard cartridge had a bandwidth of 10MB/s (although there were some of 15.20-15.34 MB/s); in addition to taking into account that the access of the 68k to the rom normally had a speed of 5MB/s.

 The basic cartridge that we are used to seeing in Mega Drive, has a capacity of 32Mb (4MB), and can also have a small RAM (SRAM) through a CR2302 button battery.
 There are cartridges with more functionalities, like the well-known _Sonic & Knuckles_ which had the top Lock On slot.
 Besides other cartridges with some extended functionalities like the _Virtua Racing [^17]_; that extended the capacity of the Mega Drive, thanks to a chip with a customized DSP [^18].

 As we have said, by default a Mega Drive cartridge has a maximum size of 32Mb, however, this was expandable by adding extra functionality to the cartridge, as is the case of _Street Fighter_ which expanded the cartridge by adding different chips and using a mapper, could change the ROM memory bank.
-This "Mapper" known as _Sega Standard Mapper_, has been reused in some current homebrew games and allow to expand the available size.
+This "Mapper" known as _Sega Standard Mapper_, has been reused in some current Homebrew games and allows to expand the available size.

 ![PCB ROM Mega Drive](3Architecture/img/cartuchopcb.png "PCB ROM Mega Drive") _ROM PCB Cartridge_